Ozzymara/mind-haven/README.md

 <summary>Click to view navbar</summary>
 <img src="documentation/readme-images/navbar.webp" alt="Navbar" style="width:100%;"></details><br>

 • The navigation bar is a menu at the top of the website that stays visible as users scroll.
-This feature makes it easy to move between sections without needing to scroll all the way back to the top.
+This feature makes it easy to move between sections without needing to scroll back to the top.
-• The navbar includes links to important sections: Resources, and Quotes.
+• The navbar includes links to important sections: Resources and Quotes.
 These links allow users to find information easily.
-This is a single page website and so the navigation links only link to anchors on the page.
+This is a single-page website, and so the navigation links only link to anchors on the page.
 • On smaller screens, such as phones and tablets, the menu turns into a hamburger menu (three horizontal lines).
 Users can tap on it to open the menu and access different sections.

 ## 📧 Contact Form